 Oil painting without using solvents or toxic mediums; can it be done?
 Absolutely.
 This guide explains how oil painting can be enjoyed without the need for solvents or heavy metal pigments.
 It will explore how to keep your studio safe for children, pets and your own health.
-Just the other day someone told me she would like to use oil paints but did not because of the toxic solvents she thought had to be involved.
-Of course it is sensible to stay away from hazardous materials, but there is no need to stay away from oil painting!
+Just the other day someone told me she would like to use oil paints but chose not because of the toxic solvents she thought had to be involved.
+Of course it is sensible to stay away from hazardous materials, but there is no need to stay away from oil painting.

 I started using oil paints shortly after my children were born.
 Indeed, instead of moving away from oil paint when small children came into the world, I actually moved to it!
 And I moved to oil painting in a safe way, using no solvents or toxic mediums whatsoever.

 Do note that one can be perfectly safe AND use toxic materials in the studio.
 One simply has to use common sense.
-This blog post is aimed at those who are reluctant to work in oils because of the toxicity issue (more on that in this blog post) and to show that it is possible to use oil paints without using any solvents or hazardous materials at all.
+This blog post is aimed at those who are reluctant to work in oils because of the toxicity issue and to show that it is possible to enjoy oil painting without solvents or hazardous materials at all.
 Depending on the reasons you want to remove toxins from your studio, there are a few things to implement easily.
 Other things will require more commitment.

 Child and Pet Proofing your Studio